orstavik/JoiComponents/README.md

 # Web component design patterns
 ## The native web components cookbook
-"The web component design patterns" (WC patterns) is a set of recipes for developing simple and reusable web components.
+"The web component design patterns" is a set of recipes for developing simple and reusable web components.
-WC Patterns does not rely on any framework: all patterns are intended to run natively on any browser that supports the whatwg HTML spec for web components and vanilla es6.
+This book does not rely on any framework: all patterns are intended to run natively on any browser that supports the whatwg HTML spec for web components and vanilla es6.
 However, although different frameworks might require a different mode of implementation, most of the patterns described here should be relevant for developers using other frameworks.

 WC patterns consists of two types of recipes:
-* patterns that explain how to build web components
+* patterns that explain how to build web components and
 * isolated functional mixins that both explain and implement a few key, frequent use-cases.

 The isolated functional mixins presented do **not** make a framework.